 While appreciating my good fortune, I have been saddened with the tragic challenges faced by friends and colleagues.
 Two friends whom I have known since moving to Tucson faced painful end-of-life situations this past year.
-My friend Nelda Garza provided hospice care for her grown daughter for more than nine weeks before her passing.
+My friend and beta reader Nelda Garza provided hospice care for her grown daughter for more than nine weeks before her passing.
 Also, after facing cancer for several years, geologist Kevin Charles Horstman, PhD, an adviser and good friend made his transition from this plane.

 Throughout the writing of the first three volumes of my mysteries, Kevin’s technical knowledge and insightful perceptions helped me shape both story and environmental elements.
 These ranged from aspects of general landscape, the tufa travertine stone of the Danish Church in Murder on Mokulua Drive, and sucrosic crystal edged jade from the White River area of China that appears in the forthcoming Murders of Conveyance.